4 Rocky Mountain National Park Entrances: Everything You Need To Know

 • Take it slow.
 Many of the best things to do in Rocky Mountain National Park are at high elevations, and if you are not acclimated, there is a chance you could get altitude sickness.
 I recommend taking it slow to ensure you get used to the altitude.

-• Expect crowds.
+• Expect crowds and be flexible.
 Rocky Mountain National Park is among the most visited national parks, and each attraction is likely to have crowds.
 There is also a high chance there will be lines at the entrance stations.
 If you have a midday timed entry, I recommend arriving early to give yourself plenty of time in case you have to sit in traffic entering the park.
 When we left the park around noon one day, the line at the entrance station was over two miles long!

 • Always remember to leave no traceIt is crucial to pack out what you pack in and leave no trash.
 Some spots have trash bins, so you can easily throw your trash away.
 If they do not have trash bins, you can throw your trash away at a nearby gas station or convenience store.